-For each document type, it is possible to see the version history either in the backstage or by selecting the document and opening the history by clicking the History button.
+For each object and document type, it is possible to see the version history either in the backstage of the object or by selecting the document and opening the history by clicking the History button.

-The History displays each version and each version contains information about the performed action, which revision it is related to and the comment (if any was added at save).
+The History displays each version and each version contains information about the performed action, which revision it is related to and the comment (if this was added).

-When the location of a document changes from one version to another, this is also displayed in the History.
+When the location of an object changes from one version to another, this is also displayed in the History.